zareenf01/spotify-clone/README.md

 # Spotify Clone

 Spotify Clone is a web application built using React and the Spotify Web API.
-It mimics the functionality of the Spotify web player, allowing users to authenticate with their Spotify accounts and access various features like viewing playlists, playing tracks, and exploring recommendations.
+It mimics the functionality of the Spotify web player, allowing users to authenticate with their Spotify accounts and access various features like viewing playlists, recently played, search tracks, and exploring recommendations.

 ## Prerequisites